n0t-4m17h/algorithmic-trading-advisor/README.md

     - "You must value the business in order to value the stock." ~ Charlie Munger.

 <br/>

+#### Known Issues
+- **Equal Weighted**
+    - some tickers are lost during the API call, so their 'Market Cap' value would be empty in the output files.
+Not to worry though, as this is not used in the calculations.

 #### Possible Future Improvements
 - uhh...